-At The Voice and Swallowing Institute, neurological disorders that affect the larynx and vocal folds form an area of special focus, both for clinical care and research.
+At the Grabscheid Voice and Swallowing Center of Mount Sinai, neurological disorders that affect the larynx and vocal folds form an area of special focus, both for clinical care and research.
 These include:

-The Institute offers expertise in neurolaryngology coupled with the latest techniques, such as laryngeal electromyography (EMG) and videokymography, to aid in the diagnosis of these disorders.
+The Center offers expertise in neurolaryngology coupled with the latest techniques, such as laryngeal electromyography (EMG) and videokymography, to aid in the diagnosis of these disorders.

-The Institute offers botulinum toxin therapy for a wide variety of movement disorders of the head & neck, including, of course, spasmodic dysphonia.
+The Center offers botulinum toxin therapy for a wide variety of movement disorders of the head & neck, including, of course, spasmodic dysphonia.
 Botulinum toxin has helped thousands of spasmodic dysphonia sufferers return to happy, productive lives.
-Speak to the team at the Institute to learn about botulinum toxin and decide if it's appropriate for you.
+Speak to the team at the Center to learn about botulinum toxin and decide if it's appropriate for you.